hminguezm/Excel2JsonTree/README.md

 # Excel2JsonTree

  Excel2JsonTree is basically written to easily convert the excel data to json object with dynamic struct binding.
-It also solves the main problem of converting the excel to nested json object by simplify passing struct.
+It also solves the main problem of converting the excel to nested json object by simply passing struct.

 #### Features: